lsst/dp0-2_lsst_io/tutorials-examples/Portal-6.rst

     Figure 7: The image with an added marker with the modified label and color.

 **2.4.
 Overlay Footprints from Various Observatories and Instruments.** Lastly, it is possible to overlay footprints from various observatories and intruments directly onto the image.
-Click the last icon under the "Layers" section.
+Under the "Tools" icon, click the last icon under the "Layers" section.
 Select "IRAC36" from the "Add Spitzer footprint" option, "WFC3/UVIS" from the "Add HST footprint" option, and "NIRCam" from the "Add JWST prelim. footprint" option.
 All three footprints will appear on the image.
-Adjust their positions, angles, labels, label locations, and colors as desired in the "Manipulate Overlay Display" section as described in Step 2.5.
+Adjust their positions, angles, labels, label locations, and colors as desired in the "Manipulate Overlay Display" section as described in Step 2.3.

 .. figure:: /_static/portal_tut06_step02f.png
     :name: portal_tut06_step02f